-We believe that cash from future royalty revenues and cash on hand will be sufficient to meet our debt service and anticipated operating needs, including the funding of the share repurchase program discussed above, for at least the next twelve months based upon current operating plans and financials forecasts.
+We believe that cash from projected future royalty revenues and our cash, cash equivalents and marketable securities will be sufficient to meet our anticipated debt service and operating needs, including the funding of the 2017 Capital Return Plan discussed in the preceding section, for at least the next twelve months based upon current operating plans and financial forecasts.
 If our current operating plans and financial forecasts change, we may require additional funding sooner in the form of public or private equity offerings or debt financings.
 Furthermore, if in our view favorable financing opportunities arise, we may seek additional funding at any time.
 However, future financing may not be available in amounts or on terms acceptable to us, if at all.
 This could leave us without adequate financial resources to fund our operations as currently planned.
 In addition, from time to time we may restructure or reduce our debt, including through tender offers, redemptions, repurchases or otherwise, all consistent with the terms of our debt agreements.